-Join Aaron F. Ross for an in-depth discussion in this video Editing curve CVs, part of Creating Hair with Maya nHair.
+Join Aaron F. Ross for an in-depth discussion in this video Editing curve CVs, part of Maya: nHair.

 …Now that we've locked those curve lengths, we can select their end points…and shape the start curves so that they're not in the character's face.…So that I don't select anything…accidentally, I'm going to go ahead and reference…the Scalp layer and also reference the Head layer so we can see it.…I'll tumble around and select all the hairs that are in the character's face.…Now I'll need to do this in two passes, one for left and one for right.…So I want to deselect all the curves on one side holding down Ctrl.…And then with those curves selected, I can convert that selection to end points.…